alivx/redis-mirror/README.md

 # redis-mirror
-Realtime Redis Traffic Mirror to another instance, this script reads the STDOUT from `redis-cli monitor` command and mirrors the keys to another instance.
+Realtime Redis Traffic Mirror to another instance, this script reads the STDOUT from the `redis-cli monitor` command and mirrors the keys to another instance.

 ## Use Case/Note
-In some production/development cases, you need to mirror Redis traffic to another node in order to do some investigation or debugging.
+In some production/development cases, you need to mirror Redis traffic to another node to do some investigation or debugging.
 * This script does not set `TTL` to mirrored key since you need it for debugging.
-* The script support all command since it's simply dump and restore the key as is.
+* The script support all command since it simply dump and restore the key as is.

 ## TO DO:
 1. Add TTL as an option in mirrored redis instance, plus add an option to expand the origin `TTL`.
 2. Support cluster to a single redis instance or vice versa.
-3. Add option to dump all keys name to file for further analysis.
+3. Add an option to dump all keys name to the file for further analysis.
-4. Add option to get all keys from source and migrate the keys to another redis instance.
+4. Add an option to get all keys from the source and migrate the keys to another redis instance.

 ## Option

 ```
 redismirror --help
 Usage: redismirror [OPTIONS]

-  The main function

-  Args:     shost (str): source redis host     sport (int): source redis
-  port     sdb (int): source redis database number     sauth (str): source
-  redis auth info     dhost (str): destination redis host     dport (int):
-  destination redis port     ddb (int): destination redis database number
-  dauth (str): destination redis auth info     limit (int): number of
-  iterations to stop script on it     replace (bool): replace key if exists

 Options:
   --shost TEXT     Source redis host/IP.